Explore the categories below to learn more about being emergency prepared at uvu

 • Training local caregivers who are to reach out to groups after the crisis team.

-• Leading group crisis intervention sessions to show how those sessions can help victims to cope with their stress.
+• Leading group crisis intervention sessions to show how those sessions can help victims cope with their stress.

-Safety Tips
+General Safety Tips

 SAFETY TIPS AND SUGGESTIONS BEFORE ANY TYPE OF EMERGENCY OCCURS:

-1. Secure bookcases, filing cabinets, shelves, racks, and similar items over four feet tall. (earthquakes).
+1. Secure bookcases, filing cabinets, shelves, racks, and similar items over four feet tall.
+(Earthquakes)

-3. Store valuable materials sensitive to shock damage such as laboratory instruments, computer disks, and glassware in latched cabinets or on lipped shelves to prevent falling (earthquakes).
+3. Store valuable materials sensitive to shock damage, such as laboratory instruments, computer disks, and glassware, in latched cabinets or on lipped shelves to prevent falling.
+(Earthquakes)

 4. Rearrange cluttered storage areas (especially hallways or near exits) to provide evacuation routes in the event of an emergency.
-If items are stored or secured in exit areas, they must be approved by the University Fire Marshal (Fire Codes, OSHA).
+If items are stored or secured in exit areas, they must be approved by the university Fire Marshal.
+(Fire Codes, OSHA)

-5. Store chemicals according to UVU Environmental Health guidelines and requirements (OSHA, Fire Codes).
+5. Store chemicals according to UVU Environmental Health guidelines and requirements.
+(OSHA, Fire Codes)

-7. Secure and cover vessels, vats, dip tanks or other items that contain hazardous materials so that they will not fall over (earthquakes).
+7. Secure and cover vessels, vats, dip tanks, or other items that contain hazardous materials so that they will not fall over.
+(Earthquakes)

 Snowstorms or Severe Weather